 - Debris clogs flow restrictor in the shower head

 - People with own water source don't need flow restrictors

-- Unequal water flow in shower head points to clogged valve cartridge
+- Unequal water flow in shower head points to the clogged valve cartridge

 - CLICK HERE to Get Tim's FREE & FUNNY Newsletter!

-DEAR TIM: The flow of water that comes from my shower is miserable.
+DEAR TIM: I have a low water pressure shower head.
+The flow of water that comes from my shower is miserable.
 It's so weak it takes forever to wash my hair.